Schedule

 • Discuss public sphere

-Thurs by midnight—Due: Weekly Assignment #4
+Thurs by midnight—Due: Week 5 Assignment

 • Summarize the argument of Jürgen Habermas on the public sphere, based on the class reading for Wednesday.